 He broke into a locked bathroom door and discovered Garland slumped on the toilet with her hands still holding up her head.

 The Scotland Yard autopsy recorded that Judy Garland’s cause of death was “Barbiturate poisoning (quinabarbitone) incautious self-overdosage.
 Accidental.”

 The coroner, Dr. Gavin Thurston, found evidence of cirrhosis of the liver, likely due to the copious amount of alcohol had Garland consumed throughout her life.

-“This is quite clearly an accidental circumstance to a person who was accustomed to taking barbiturates over a very long time,” Thurston said.
+“This is quite clearly an accidental circumstance to a person who was accustomed to taking barbiturates over a very long time,” Dr. Thurston said on Judy Garland’s cause of death.
 “She took more barbiturates than she could tolerate.”

 Garland’s daughter Liza Minnelli had a different perspective.
 She felt that her mother died more from exhaustion than anything else.
-Though Garland was only 47 when she died, she was exhausted from a long career in front of people, always feeling like she was never good enough.
+Though Judy Garland died when she was only 47, she was exhausted from a long career in front of people, always feeling like she was never good enough.